-Overseas trips open a world of study to MBA students
+Overseas trips open the world of study abroad to MBA students

 Daniel Medico, ’14, MBA ’20, studied abroad as an undergraduate at Loyola and spent some time teaching English in Thailand.
 When he returned to his alma mater for his MBA, he knew he wanted to build upon his global education by taking part in an international field study offered to part-time MBA students in the Sellinger School of Business and Management.